Life in Manchester

 Train

 For those living outside of the city, BIMM is easily accessible from either Piccadilly or Oxford Road Station.
-Oxford Road station is the closest to Great Marlborough Street, and Piccadilly Station is closest to Bank Chambers.
+Oxford Road Station is the closest to Great Marlborough Street, and Piccadilly Station is nearest to Bank Chambers.

 Metrolink (Trams)